 by Wendy Graham

-Mata Hari born was born on this day August 7, 1876 as Margaretha “Gretha” Geertruida Zelle in the Netherlands.
-Since her conviction and execution as a double agent during WWI she has become a byword for the femme fatale.
-Productions like the 1931 film “Mata Hari” starring Greta Garbo perpetuated the story of the glamorous courtesan and exotic dancer whose dangerous double life as a spy was suddenly found out by the French, leading to her execution in 1917.
+August 7, 1876 — Mata Hari born was born on this day August 7, 1876 as Margaretha “Gretha” Geertruida Zelle in the Netherlands.
+Since her conviction as a double agent during WWI she has become a byword for the femme fatale.
+Productions like the 1931 film “Mata Hari” starring Greta Garbo, perpetuated the story of the glamorous courtesan and exotic dancer with a dangerous double life as a spy who was suddenly found out by the French, and executed in 1917.
 However the last few years has seen a revision of these events and of Mata Hari herself.
 The truth, it turns out, is more complex.

 Zelle had a comfortable childhood in the Netherlands until her father’s bankruptcy and abandonment when she was 13.
 This was followed by her mother’s death at 15 and a life with relatives.
 At 18 she answered a lonely hearts ad in a newspaper and shortly after married Rudolph John MacLeod, an officer in the East Indies Army, 21 years older than herself.
 The couple had two children and moved to the East Indies.
 Zelle lived to regret her decision to marry MacLeod, he beat her, kept a courtesan and gave her syphilis, then common among soldiers.